Sheriff

 → “Vehicles” include cars, trailers, house trailers, and mobile homes not installed on permanent foundation.

-→ Storage fees are computed at $5.00 per day.
+→ Storage fees are computed at $20.00 per day with a max amount for storage equalling $1000.00.

 PLEASE NOTE: Applicant will be responsible for outstanding taxes for the current year on mobile homes or house trailers.

-2. The property owner (Applicant) MUST provide the Big Horn County Sheriff’s Office with a WRITTEN, SIGNED, AND DATED STATEMENTdescribing the vehicle, its owners, and the circumstances as to how the vehicle came to be abandoned, including the last date on which their consent to “house” the vehicle ended.
+2. The property owner (Applicant) MUST provide the Big Horn County Sheriff’s Office with a WRITTEN, SIGNED, AND DATED STATEMENT describing the vehicle, its owners, and the circumstances as to how the vehicle came to be abandoned, including the last date on which their consent to “house” the vehicle ended.
 The Big Horn County Sheriff’s Office reserves the right to review all applications and may require Applicants for abandoned title to file an action in the County Court to obtain title, pursuant to W.S.
 31-13-112(e).

 3. ALL OF THESE STEPS MUST BE DOCUMENTED.